 Public Accountability for New Accounting Officers

-The public accountability training is tailored to each attendee’s personal organisational context and the content is continuously updated and refreshed so as to provide delegates with an up-to-date view of central government accountability and governance arrangements.
+This training is tailored to each participant’s personal organisational context and the content is continuously refreshed to provide participants with an up-to-date insight into central government accountability and governance arrangements.

 Brian regularly provides induction and board development programmes for non-executive board members of government departments, executive agencies, Non-departmental Public Bodies, NHS bodies and public corporations.
 He has run programmes for over 100 Non-Departmental Public Bodies, and other Arm's Length Bodies, and is experienced in working in all UK jurisdictions.